bwilczek/moto/README.md

 # moto

 ## Introduction
-`moto` is a testing framework dedicated for functional testing - particularly for web applications.
+`moto` is a testing framework dedicated for functional testing.
 The main motivation behind this project is to make the test developer write as little code as possible to get the tests running.
 To some degree one might say that this framework implements `rails` paradigm for testing.

 ## Basic concepts
 ### Tests are an application